So, your outboard won’t start. What are the likely causes? What should you check first? Second? Third?

 Sometimes, after flooding, it will start and then die.
 If that happens, particularly if it was a cold start, you can now start it using your typical “cold start” procedure with choking it, etc.

-STARTS THEN DIES WHEN YOU PUT IT IN GEAR
+OUTBOARD STARTS BUT DIES WHEN YOU PUT IT INTO GEAR

 Starting then dying when you put the motor in gear is the classic symptom of having something caught around the propeller — usually a line of some sort, although I’ve found other things as well.
 Leave the motor off and tilt it up to check, then remove whatever you find.
 Make sure to get it all!